How To Count The Number Of Colored Cells In Google Sheets

 2. Apply Conditional Formatting

 Go to “Format” > “Conditional formatting” in the menu bar.
-(See Also: How To Capitalize First Letter In Google Sheets)
+(See Also: How To Get Google Sheets To Count Cells With Text)

 3. Create a Rule